What is networking?

 Develop a 30 second ‘pitch’ describing who you are and what you do (or want to do).
 Try to make this pitch as interesting as possible and use it as a conversation starter and to introduce yourself to others.

 Good personal presentation is so important in making the right impression.
-Think about your clothes before going to a formal networking event, how you speak and even how you present on social media.
+Before going to a formal networking event consider your clothes, how you speak and even how you present on social media.
 For more information, check out these resources:

 - Listen carefully

-When talking to others about your career, always be respectful and open to any advice you receive.
+When talking to others about your career goals, always be respectful and open to any advice you receive.
 Try not to interrupt.
-Show your interest in what’s being said.
+Show your interest in what people are saying.
 Nod occasionally, smile, and maintain good posture and positive body language.